All work is due by midnight on January 12th via Canvas

 - PRO TIP: Sometimes we can learn just as much from badly designed things as we can from well-designed things!

-3. Do your Daily Creates: 4 TDCs this week.
+3. Do your Daily Creates: 2 TDCs this assignment.

-4. Complete five different design assignment of least 12 stars
+4. Complete five different design assignment of at least 12 stars

 - Complete five different design assignments of at least 12 stars of Design assignments from Assignment Bank.